-Vann, 43, hired a prostitute through the backpage.com site serving Chicago and arranged a Friday meeting at a Motel 6 in Hammond with Hardy, the chief said.
+Vann, 43, ordered a prostitute through the backpage.com site serving Chicago and arranged a Friday meeting at a Motel 6 in Hammond with Afrikka Hardy, 19, the chief said.

 The person who arranged the meeting, whom Doughty described only as “a facilitator,” later texted Hardy and received “suspicious texts” she believed were from Vann, the chief said.

 She and another person went to the motel to check on Hardy, according to a probable cause affidavit.
-They found her body in a bathtub and signs of a struggle in the motel room.
+They found her body in a bathtub.

 Using a phone number provided by the facilitator, police electronically tracked Vann down, the chief said.